Asbestos Removal Cost

 Is it required by law to have a full asbestos survey?

-No, there is no law that says you have to have an asbestos survey done.
+No, there is no law that says you have to have an asbestos survey done if you are a homeowner.
 However, if you think your property might contain asbestos, it makes sense to go ahead and have an asbestos survey done for safety reasons.

-If you are responsible for a commercial property, you need to find out whether or not any asbestos is present and what condition it is in.
+If you are responsible for a commercial property or are a landlord, you need to find out whether or not any asbestos is present and what condition it is in.
 Specialised surveyors are trained to survey for asbestos-containing materials and identify the type of asbestos, its location, and the quantity of it that exists.

 What materials can contain asbestos?